 Stated capacity: 24 litres Can capacity: 35

-At only £10, this cool box is the cheapest we tested and one which you shouldn't expect many extras from.
-It's a simple design with a single moveable handle that locks the lid into place.
+This cool box is a simple design with a single moveable handle that locks the lid into place.

 Stated capacity: 25.5 litres Can capacity: 38